-An introduction to practical reasoning and the principles of rhetoric that examines major terms, issues, and approaches in the theory and practice of rhetoric and persuasive writing, from the classical oration of Greek and Roman rhetoricians to modern arguments, covering research and the strategic use of digital and print sources.
+An introduction to practical reasoning and the principles of rhetoric that examine major terms, issues, and approaches in the theory of persuasive writing, from the classical oration of Greek and Roman rhetoricians to modern arguments, covering research and the strategic use of digital and print sources.
 Prerequisite: ENG 101 or equivalent.
 (3 credits)